 If your loved one has been killed due to someone's negligence or misconduct, your immediate priorities are grief support and practical necessities.
 Open an estate with a probate attorney.
 Notify the at-fault party's insurance company if you know who they are.
 Preserve evidence including police reports, hospital records, photographs, and witness information.

 Then consult a personal injury attorney about your wrongful death claim.
 Some cases require specialists.
 Medical malpractice wrongful death cases, for instance, need expert witnesses and years of litigation.
 Others are more straightforward.
-We'll evaluate the facts, determine who the defendant is, and advise you on realistic recovery and timeline.
+We will evaluate the facts, determine who the defendant is, and advise you on realistic recovery and timeline.

 This process is long and painful.
 But your loved one's death should not be ignored.
 The person responsible should be held accountable.
 Call us at 215-949-0888.
 Learn more about opening an estate and executor responsibilities.